codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 * Download dependencies in a separate docker layer
 * Put layers that will not change frequently at the top of dockerfile (e.g. OS libs)
-* Put thing that will change frequently at the bottom of the dockerfile (e.g. source code)
+* Put things that will change frequently at the bottom of the dockerfile (e.g. source code)
 * Don't use side effects in Dockerfiles

 Basically if your Dockerfile is already optimized on your local workstation, it should also be optimized for Codefresh.
 More information can be found in the official documentation: